 Medical malpractice takes place when a medical professional fails to proficiently perform his or her duties.
-Whether a patient is severely impaired after receiving an improper dosage of medication or an individual suffers from complications after laboratory results are misread, medical malpractice is caused by negligence on behalf of a doctor, physician, or medical staff.
+Whether a patient is severely impaired after receiving an improper dosage of medication or an individual suffers from complications after laboratory results are misread, medical malpractice is caused by negligence on behalf of a doctor, surgeon, or medical staff.

 As patients, we like to believe that our doctors can cure any problem we may be experiencing.
 Sore throat?
 No problem, there’s an antibiotic for that.
 Broken bone?
 That can almost always be fixed with a cast or surgery.
 Cancer?
 There are experts out there who can develop the best treatment plans to fight this disease.

 Unfortunately, devastating and debilitating errors are still made every day.
 In a medical system that is full of rules, procedures, and technological advances, you are likely wondering how such negligence occurs.
 To help you get a better understanding, following are a few of the common causes of medical malpractice.